 Stress and scenario tests are also run using these models.
 The range of scenarios considered includes natural catastrophe, cyber, marine, liability, political, terrorism and war events.
-The range of scenarios considered include natural catastrophes, marine, liability, political, terrorism and war events.

 One of the largest types of event exposure relates to natural catastrophe events such as windstorm or earthquake.
-With the increasing risk from climate change impacts the frequency and severity of natural catastrophes, the managing agent continues to monitor its exposure.
+While the increasing risk from climate change impacts the frequency and severity of natural catastrophes, the managing agent continues to monitor its exposure.
 Where possible the syndicate measures geographic accumulations and uses its knowledge of the business, historical loss behaviour and commercial catastrophe modelling software to assess the expected range of losses at different return periods.
 Upon application of the reinsurance coverage purchased, the key gross and net exposures are calculated on the basis of extreme events at a range of return periods.

 To manage underwriting exposures, the syndicate has developed limits of authority and business plans which are binding upon all staff authorised to underwrite and are specific to underwriters, classes of business and industry.
-In 2022, the absolute maximum line that any one underwriter could commit the syndicate to was \$123.0m (2021: absolute maximum line \$123.0m).
+In 2023, the absolute maximum line that any one underwriter could commit the syndicate to was \$123.0m (2022: \$123.0m).
 In most cases, maximum lines for classes of business were much lower than this.